Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

 \item Method C$'$. $\Gamma_h$ is measured using the relation

 \end{itemize} Then $\Gamma_h$ can be determined using either of Method A, B$'$, C$'$ and D and Eq.~(\ref{eq: precision}), with the new set of intermediate quantities

 being measured.

 We will take Method B$'$ in this study.
 Among the four intermediate quantities, $\sigma(Zh)$ can be measured with a precision of sub-percent level. $\sigma(Zh_h)$ is expected to be well-measured also, given the dominance of $\sigma(Zh_b)$ in its signal rate.
-As is shown in Table~\ref{tab:obs}, the precision for the $\sigma(Zh_b)$ measurement is high.
+As is shown in Table~\ref{tab:obs}, the precisions for both the $\sigma(Zh)$ and $\sigma(Zh_b)$ measurements are high.
 So we would expect the limitations for precisely measuring $\Gamma_h$ to mainly arise from the $\sigma(Zh_W)$ and $\sigma(\nu\nu h_h)$ measurements.
 Below we will focus on these two difficult cases.
 We will assume that all parameters relevant to their analyses have been precisely measured, and will not consider the impact of systematic errors.